elliswmartin/shhelpersLfA/README.md

 ### How It Works

-Utilize ImageMagick's mogrify command to create jpg copies of tiff files.
+Utilize ImageMagick's mogrify command to create jpg copies of tif files.

     $ mogrify -flatten -format jpg *.tif